 The sun is shining, flowers are finally in bloom and the temperature is on the rise: so far, so good.
 However, spring brings new challenges for your eyes, especially when you're a contact lens wearer.
-We are all staying at home to fight the coronavirus (COVID-19) outbreak, but this makes us more eager to take a walk through the park, sit in our garden for longer, or keep the windows open all day long.
-Bottom line: there's no escaping pollen particles and hay fever symptoms.
-But fear not, our opticians have put together some handy spring eye care tips so you can make the most of the year's prettiest season, with healthy and clear vision.
+Following months of lockdown and restrictions, we’re more eager than ever to get outside and embrace nature.
+And, as a result, we’re bound to experience an increase in hay fever symptoms.
+But fear not, our in-house opticians have put together some handy spring eye care tips, so you can make the most of the year's prettiest season, with healthy and clear vision.

 1. Check the forecast

-Keeping on top of the pollen forecast will help you work out what type of pollen particle affects you the most, and try to avoid it.
+Keeping on top of the pollen forecast will help you work out what type of pollen particle affects you the most.
 Plus, you'll know to pack your hay fever eye drops with you and make sure you have enough daily contact lenses to see you through.
 While 90% of hay fever sufferers are affected by grass pollen, pollen season can be split into 3 phases:

 - Tree pollen: late March to mid-May